Transformers represent belief state geometry in their residual stream: Theory and methods

 where $\one$ is a column vector of ones of appropriate dimension, with the denominator ensuring proper normalization of the updated belief state.
 In general, starting from the initial belief state $\startms$, we can find the belief state after observing a sequence of tokens $x_0, x_1, \dots , x_N$:

 This process of belief updating is itself another HMM, where hidden states are associated with belief states, and paths leading to particular belief states are the observed token sequence.
-The probability of transitioning from belief states $\ms$ to $\ms'$ of Eq.~\eqref{eq:ms_update} is given by $\Pr(\ms', x | \ms)=\ms T^{(x)} \one$.
+The probability of transitioning from belief state $\ms$ to $\ms' = \ms T^{(x)} / \ms T^{(x)} \one$ of Eq.~\eqref{eq:ms_update} is simply given by the probability $\ms T^{(x)} \one$ of observing an $x$ from $\ms$.
 For stationary processes, the optimal initial belief state is given by the stationary distribution $\startms = \stationary$ over latent states (the left-eigenvector of the transition matrix $T=\sum_x T^{(x)}$ associated with the eigenvalue of 1).

 Each belief state of the MSP is a probability distribution over the states of the data generating process.
-We can plot these in a probability simplex, as indicated in Figure~\ref{fig:Z1RMSP}C. Note that each belief state---as a distribution over generator states---generates a probability density over all possible futures.
+Belief states thus inherit a natural geometry; we can plot these belief states in a probability simplex, as indicated in Figure~\ref{fig:Z1RMSP}C. We refer to the geometric arrangement of the points on the simplex as the \textit{belief state geometry}.
+Note that each belief state---as a distribution over generator states---induces a probability density over all possible futures.
 Distributions over the entire future clearly carry more than just next-token information.
-We can see this in our example in Figure \ref{fig:Z1Rexample}.
-The states $\stationary$, $\ms_{10}$, and $\ms_{01}$ all have the same next-token prediction despite being distinct belief states.
+We can see this in our example in Figure \ref{fig:Z1RMSP}D. The states $\stationary$, $\ms_\texttt{10}$, and $\ms_\texttt{01}$ all have the same next-token prediction despite being distinct belief states.